Delgado v. Bastrop ISD: Development of the case

 During this time period, the United States segregated Mexican-Americans from Whites in laws referred to as "Jaime Crow".
-However, within the Texas public school systems, including Bastrop Independent School District, policies regarding the separation of students of a Spanish origin was largely implemented by the various districts.
+However, within the Texas public school systems, including Bastrop Independent School District, policies regarding the separation of students of a Spanish origin were largely implemented by the various individual districts.
 Using scientific research from the time period, classes were segregated based on the belief that the language barrier needed to be overcome first for students to succeed in the classroom.
 To help instill English speaking into the segregated Mexican-American students, any Spanish words resulted in corporal punishment from educators.
 One such student, Minerva Delgado, was denied enrollment to a White school because of an inability to speak English.
 This led to a complaint being filed on November 17, 1947.
 The basis of the claim was that regardless of English fluency, students were being segregated based on their ethnicity.
 The core argument of Gus Garcia, A.L.
 Wirin, Robert C. Tekhardt, and Carlos C. Cadena focused on the fact that Mexican Americans were the same race as White American, which turned away from the preferred argument of segregation cases at the time.
 This argument stemmed from earlier protests when Mexicans were originally separated from the White race in the 1940 census.
 Along with this case using evidence of a lack of racial differentiation, $10,000 in damages was also requested for each of the 19 students involved in the case.
 The charges for damages were later dropped and the case was settled before meeting in court.